Wondering How to Change Hydrangea to the Color You Want? Here’s everything you need to know about doing it in the right way!

 Do keep the fact in mind that you cannot change the color of white hydrangeas.
 They will stay white no matter the pH level of the soil.

 Hydrangeas become blue depending on the aluminum levels and the pH of the soil they are planted in.
-A pH between 5.2-5.5 will give blue or lavender-shaded blossoms.
+A pH between 5.2 to 5.5 will give blue or lavender-shaded blossoms.

 - Add 4-5 tablespoons of sulfur or aluminum sulfate to a gallon of water.